ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 [^subdomain]: Existing vSphere 6 instances only

-## Procedure to view access information for vCenter Server instances
+## Procedure to view access information for Automated instances
 {: #vc_viewinginstances-procedure-view-access-info}

 On the **Access information** tab, view the access information for the instance-related components.
 The passwords that are displayed are initial passwords that are generated by the system.
 If you change them outside of the {{site.data.keyword.vmwaresolutions_short}} console, they are not updated on the **Access information** tab.